Ziyi-Song-Stats/Ziyi-Song-Stats.github.io/_pages/about.md

   - /about.html
 ---

-I am a second year PhD student in the [Department of Statistics](https://www.stat.uci.edu/) at the University of California, Irvine.
+I am a third year PhD student in the [Department of Statistics](https://www.stat.uci.edu/) at the University of California, Irvine.

 My current research interests focus on Bayesian Nonparametric, random partition models, hierarchical mixture models, and Bayesian statistics.
 ` `